leoarnold/puppet-cups/.github/CONTRIBUTING.md

   end

   it 'sets the correct value' do
-    # Check that the system now is in the desired state
+    # Check that the system now is in the desired state.
   end

   it 'is idempotent' do